ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 There is a map with circle and questions marks and markings over Kitan, Moonglow Keep, Philanor, and an area over the Dwarven kingdom.

 There is something suspicious about Philanor according to Bertram.
 His head fucking blew up.
 Something more sinister about the Order of the Golden Eclipse.
-The organization b
+The organization behind the "Arisen One" and the Order of the Golden Eclipse are sort of working together but not necessarily on good terms.
+They are at lea